angular/angular/aio/content/guide/routing-with-urlmatcher.md

 * CSS
 * [Angular CLI](/cli)

-If you are unfamiliar with how Angular's router works, we recommend you review [Using Angular routes in a single-page application](guide/router-tutorial).
+If you are unfamiliar with how Angular's router works, review [Using Angular routes in a single-page application](guide/router-tutorial).

 ## Create a sample application